-9.5 New Construction
+9.7 New Construction

-Refer to Sections 9.3 regarding the Mission Church Complex for additional Standards and Criteria that may apply.
+Refer to Sections 5.2 regarding the current development proposal, 9.3 regarding the Mission Church Complex for additional Standards and Criteria that may apply.

-- 1. New construction within the designated parcel (Ward 10 Parcel 12) shall be consistent with the character of the Mission Church complex (see section 9.3) and shall be subject to review. - 2.
-For new construction, setbacks in building height at the height of existing cornice lines shall be required. - 3.
+- 1. New construction within the designated parcel (Ward 10 Parcel 12 at the time of designation) shall be consistent with the character of the Mission Church complex (see section 9.3) and shall be subject to review. - 2.
+For new construction, setbacks in building height at the approximate height of existing cornice lines shall be required. - 3.
 Materials for new construction shall be compatible with existing historic buildings.

-9.7 Archaeology
+9.8 Archaeology

 - 1. Disturbance of the terrain around the buildings or site shall be kept to a minimum so as not to disturb any unknown archeological materials. - 2.
-The building sites should be surveyed for potential archeological sites prior to the beginning of any construction project.

-- 3. Known archeological sites shall be protected during any construction project. - 4.
+The building sites should be surveyed for potential archeological sites prior to the beginning of any construction project. - 3.
+Known archeological sites shall be protected during any construction project. - 4.
 All planning, any necessary site investigation, or data recovery shall be conducted by a professional archeologist.